 Equipment rentals at Brian Head can be found at both Giant Steps and Navajo Lodges in High Mountain Outfitters

-All ski packages include skis, boots and poles.
-All snowboard packages include boots and a board.
+All rental ski packages include skis, boots and poles.
+All snowboard rental packages include boots and a board.
 Half-day or full-day rentals are available.
 In addition, helmets and wrist guards can be rented.

 Don’t miss the chance to visit Georg’s ski shop at the base of the Wildflower chairlift.
 In the back of the shop, you’ll find an eclectic collection of ski memorabilia and maybe you’ll find one of the family members to spin yarns about the days of yore.
 Georg’s Ski Shop has ski and snowboard rentals and a huge selection of gear in addition to gifts, logo wear and cool souvenirs.

 Brian Head Resort partners with the town of Brian Head and Cedar City to offer a wide variety of vacation rental properties, hotel rooms and package deals.
 To view current deals and availability it is best to check directly on Brian Head’s website

 .
 The small town of Brian Head also has a handful of hotels, lodges, cabins and many condominiums.

 Best Western Premier Hotel & Spa has a great indoor pool and hot tub to keep kiddos smiling.
 Located near the Navajo Mountain base area, the lodge offers a complimentary shuttle to the resort, dining and an outdoor patio with a fire pit.

 Another great option for families are the rental units near Georg’s Ski Shop.
 These vacation condos can accommodate up to two families and most provide ski-in/ski-out access to the slopes.
 All guests will be provided with a 20% discount on equipment rentals at Georg’s Ski Shop (holidays excluded).